 1. The ASCVB Social Media Scavenger Hunt - The ASCVB has joined together with our partners in the area to set up a scavenger hunt.
 Beginning in mid-January 2024, we'll post a photo of a hint of where the prize can be found.
 The prize is first come first serve to whoever gets it.
 Stay tuned for more details.

 3. Trivia Tuesdays - Once each week, beginning Jan.
 16, 2024 through April 2, 2024, we will post a question on our social media pages related to the solar eclipse.
-Leave your answer to the question in the comments for your chance to win a gift card!
+Leave your answer to the question in the comments for fun!
+What do you know about all things sun and moon related?
 The answer will be posted to this page each week and on the original post 24 hours after the post goes live.